kaman7582/esp32_temperature/README.md

 create a task to read the tempeature sensor

+2.connect the device to wifi

-2.set mqtt to upload data to server
+3.set mqtt to upload data to server

-3.server analyse the data
+4.server analyse the data